 When I am talking about compression in a system, I am not referring to the method of controlling loudness on a recording in the studio, I am talking anything which inhibits the full blossoming of the sound as it actually exists in the source whether bits or grooves.
 The experience of hearing a system with vanishingly low "compression" as I describe below is somewhat akin to a 70's light show.
 The sound appears from nowhere and grows to a particular shape with its own shimmering colors, highlights and shadows.
-It grows to its largest natural size and then recedes and disappears.
-The orchestra is a fountain of bursting, ever changing colors and shapes filling 3 dimensional space.
+It grows to its largest natural intensity and then recedes and disappears.
+The orchestra is a fountain of bursting, ever changing colors and shapes filling three dimensional space.
 And, like the tip of a gentle wave across the sand, each individual sound reaches its natural high point before receding without any interference from the other sounds.
 The entire system breathes like never before.
-The sense of intimacy, pace, rhythm, texture, unfettered dynamics and emotion is unlike anything I have experienced before.
+The sense of intimacy, pace, rhythm, texture, unfettered dynamics and emotion is unlike anything previously experienced.
 This is what I mean by lack of compression.

 Listening Notes, Jan.
 17th, 2020 - Customer's System

 My customer's system consists of Wilson Alexx speakers, SMc Custom amplifiers and Preamplifier, dCS DAC, Clock and upsampler, Aurender 20+ Server with Pranawire Nirvana and Sukhavati cables throughout with three PranaWire Sovereign Linebackers and one PranaWire Cloud9 Power Conditioner, and other tweeks too numerous to mention.